-In 2009 I was the local traffic girl at Central South Africa’s biggest radio station, OFM, and I kept the listeners updated every day on any traffic news concerning the highways and byways in Central South Africa.
+In 2009 I was the local traffic girl at OFM in the Free State.
+I kept listeners updated every day on any traffic news concerning the highways and byways in Central South Africa.

 I know what you are probably wondering and no, my life did not flash before my eyes.
 I did not see a blinding white light.
-I was not suddenly filled with a soothing feeling of “knowingness”.
+I was not suddenly filled with this soothing feeling of “knowingness”.
 My life is not a Hollywood movie.

 The damage to my brain mainly affected me physically.
 It left me permanently disabled – as a hemiplegic with a speech impediment.

-When I was out of harm’s way, I was send to Pasteur rehabilitation center (also situated in Bloemfontein), where I started my long journey to independence – to relearn how to walk.
+When I was out of harm’s way, I was send to Pasteur Rehabilitation Centre (also situated in Bloemfontein), where I started my long journey to independence – to relearn how to walk.